Logo by Jamie Bakum

 Posted: 1/31/2003

 (NOTE: Linksys later changed the chipset on their PCcard (Deja-Vu!)
-See the FAQ's Networking section for later reports on Airport 3.x compatible PCcard and PCI adapters.
-The comments below were from when their card used the broadcom chipset - which is Airport 3.x compatible.)
+The comments below were from when their card used the broadcom chipset - which was Airport 3.x compatible.)

 Today I got my Airport Extreme base station, but I only have a lombard laptop, which doesn't support Airport Extreme directly.
 The CD that came with the airport extreme contains the /System/Library/Extensions/AppleAirport2.kext, which is the driver for the wireless card in the new Airport Extreme enabled desktops and laptops.